 Table 1 shows the IV estimates for the effect of marriage age on the above three indicators.
 Across all outcomes, we find that later marriage leads to higher political activity in the full sample of rural and urban women.
-A 1 SD delay in marriage age (3 years, 7 months) increases women's propensity to attend a council meeting by 2 percentage points, a 25% increase over the sample mean (col. 1).
-Deferring marriage age by 1 SD also raises the probability that women discuss politics with their husbands by 6 percentage points, significant at the 1% level (col. 4).
-Moreover, marriage age is positively associated with women joining political groups, but this effect is small in absolute terms and not statistically significant (col. 7).
+One SD delay in marriage age (3 years, 7 months) increases women's propensity to attend a council meeting by 2 percentage points, a 25 percent increase over the sample mean (column 1).
+Deferring marriage age by one SD also raises the probability that women discuss politics with their husbands by 6 percentage points, significant at the 1 percent level (column 4).
+Moreover, marriage age is positively associated with women joining political groups, but this effect is small in absolute terms and not statistically significant (column 7).
 Given how few women belong to any political organization, this type of political behavior may be difficult to activate.

 Next, we test for differences in the effect of marriage age in rural versus urban areas.
-Among rural women, we find results very similar to before (table 1 cols.
-2, 5, and 8), but among urban women, marriage age has no statistically significant impact (cols.
-3, 6, and 9).
+Among rural women, we find very similar results to before (columns 2, 5, and 8), but among urban women, marriage age has no statistically significant impact (columns 3, 6, and 9).
 This suggests that our findings in the full sample are driven by rural women.
 While it is possible to interpret these estimates for urban women as true null effects, we view them as inconclusive.
-The standard errors in the urban sample are up to 57% higher than the rural sample, resulting in imprecise coefficients with wide confidence intervals around zero.
-Furthermore, with our sample size of about 12,000 urban women, the ex post minimum detectable effect sizes (MDEs) are even larger than the estimates we obtain for rural women.
-In other words, we do not have sufficient statistical power to
+The standard errors in the urban sample are up to 57 percent higher than the rural sample, resulting in imprecise coefficients with wide confidence intervals around zero.
+Furthermore, with our sample size of about 12,000 urban women, the ex-post minimum detectable effect sizes (MDEs) are even larger than the estimates we obtain for rural women.
+In other words, we do not have sufficient statistical power to detect the potentially smaller effects of early marriage among urban women.